sundae3/cider-remote-android-release/README.md

 # Cider Remote Android
 This is an unofficial remote client made by me, utilising remote apis of cider.
+> [!IMPORTANT]
+> This app is an independent project and is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Cider Collective LLC.
+All product names, trademarks, and registered trademarks are the property of their respective owners.
+The use of any names, logos, or brands is for identification purposes only and does not imply endorsement.
+The creators of this app are solely responsible for its content and functionality.

 # Setup
 Its practically a one time thing and settings will be saved for further use.